 Another thing to consider is that you can freeze olives if you’d like to.
 You should be able to freeze olives for around six months, this is very simple to do.

 Some people like to add brine to the olives ahead of time so that they will have the best texture possible, but it isn’t necessary for the freezing process.
-If you really need to store olives because you know you won’t be eating them for a while, then freezing is an option to consider.
+If you really need to store olives because you know you won’t be eating them for a while, freezing is an option to consider.

 Now that you know more about olives and how they can be stored, it’s going to be easier to figure out what you want to do.
-Generally, brine is going to be the ideal way to store olives, but other methods work okay.
+Generally, brine is going to be the ideal way to store them, but other methods work okay.